MarieOestreich/DrugDiff/README.md

 # DrugDiff

-_DrugDIFF_ is a latent diffusion model that uses predictor guidance to generate small molecules with desired molecular properties.
+_DrugDiff_ is a latent diffusion model that uses predictor guidance to generate small molecules with desired molecular properties.
 Details about DrugDiff's architecture are illustrated below and further described in our [pre-print](https://doi.org/10.1101/2024.07.17.603873).

 ![Figure 1](https://github.com/MarieOestreich/DrugDiff/blob/main/DrugDiff-Overview.jpg)